Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Introduction

-\paragraph{ Hamiltonian-based approaches.} In parallel to EP research, learning algorithms grounded in \emph{reversible} Hamiltonian dynamics have emerged as another promising direction of research.
-One such algorithm, Hamiltonian Echo Backpropagation (HEB, \citep{lopez-pastorSelflearningMachinesBased2023}), was developed with theoretical physics tools to train the initial conditions of physical systems governed by field equations for static input-output mappings.
+\paragraph{Hamiltonian-based approaches.} In parallel to EP research, learning algorithms grounded in \emph{reversible} Hamiltonian dynamics have emerged as another promising direction of research.
+One such algorithm, Hamiltonian Echo Backpropagation (HEB,~\citep{lopez-pastorSelfLearningMachinesBased2023}), was developed with theoretical physics tools to train the initial conditions of physical systems governed by field equations for static input-output mappings.
 More recently, Recurrent Hamiltonian Echo Learning (RHEL) was introduced as a generalization of HEB to time-varying inputs and outputs~\citep{rhel}.
 Like EP, these Hamiltonian-based approaches, which we herein label as \textit{Hamiltonian Echo Learning (HEL)} algorithms, enable a single physical system to perform both inference and learning whilst maintaining the theoretical equivalence to BPTT.
-Since HEL algorithms originate from a different formalism from that of LEP, this motivates our second key question:
+Interestingly, HEL methods were also independently found to yield local Hebbian learning rules \citep{dauphinRecurrentHamiltonianEcho2025}, and to lend themselves to be agnostic to the underlying physics~\citep{rhel}.
+Since HEL algorithms originate from a different formalism than that of LEP, this motivates our second key question:

 In this paper, we address both questions through a theoretical analysis that reveals the connection between these approaches.
 Our contributions are organized as follows: